celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ### Run for election

-In order to be elected as a validator, you will first need to register your group and validator and give them each an an ID, which people will know them by (e.g. `Awesome Validators Inc.` and `Alice's Awesome Validator`).
+In order to be elected as a Validator, you will first need to register your group and Validator and give them each an an ID, which people will know them by (e.g. `Awesome Validators Inc.` and `Alice's Awesome Validator`).

-Register your validator group:
+Register your Validator Group:

 ```bash
 celocli validatorgroup:register --id <GROUP_ID_OF_YOUR_CHOICE> --from $CELO_VALIDATOR_GROUP_ADDRESS --noticePeriod 5184000
 ```

-Register your validator:
+Register your Validator:

 ```bash
 celocli validator:register --id <VALIDATOR_ID_OF_YOUR_CHOICE> --from $CELO_VALIDATOR_ADDRESS --noticePeriod 5184000 --publicKey 0x`openssl rand -hex 64`$CELO_VALIDATOR_POP